SujonHossain1/eact-portal-modal/README.md

 ## Examples

-Here is a simple example of react-portal-dialog being used in an app with some custom styles overlay and ModalBody within the modal content:
+Here is a simple example of react-portal-dialog being used in an app with some custom styles ModalBody within the modal content:

 ## Live Demo